styly-dev/STYLY-Spatial-Layer-Plugin/Assets/Samples-STYLY/Interactions/Grab Interaction/README.md

-This folder has some samples for intracting with objects by hands.
+This folder has some samples for intracting by grab by hands.

-# Object Interaction
+# Grab Interaction
 This includes following objects:

 - Grabbable cube which feels gravity.